-- Velocity: Meas./Est. Defines how the velocity at the observation will be obtained either measured or estimated. - 2) V. Depth: Meas./Est. Defines how the stream depth at the vertical will be obtained either measured or estimated. - 3) Flow Dir.: Normal/Reverse Identifies the direction of flow in the vertical. - 4) Reserved for future use. - 5) Swap Obs.
-Data: Allows the user to move around observations in the event a measurement was taken at the wrong observation location.
+- Velocity: Meas./Est. Defines how the velocity at the observation will be obtained, either measured or estimated. - V. Depth: Meas./Est. Defines how the stream depth at the vertical will be obtained, either measured or estimated. - 3) Flow Dir.: Normal/Reverse Identifies the direction of flow in the vertical. - 4) Reserved for future use. - 5) Swap Obs.
+Data: Allows the user to move observations around in the event a measurement was taken at the wrong observation location. - a.
+With the Up and Down navigation keys, select the observation to move, - b.
+Press the Meas.Options Soft-Key, - c.
+Press 5 for Swap Obs Data, - d.
+Select the Observation by number 2, 6 or 8 to where the Observation is to be moved to.

-With the Up and Down navigation keys select the observation to move, select the Soft-Key for Meas.Options, select 5 for Swap Obs Data, now select the Obs by number 2, 6 or 8 to where the Obs is to be moved to.
-In the case where a value exists in the location you are moving to they will be swapped.
+In the case where a value exists in the location you have selected, they will be swapped.

-- 6) Erase Obs Data Allows the user to erase the selected observation. - 7) Delete Vertical Allows the user to delete the current vertical.
+- Erase Obs Data Allows the user to erase the selected observation. - Delete Vertical Allows the user to delete the current vertical.